Double Robust Semi-Supervised Inference for the Mean: Selection Bias under MAR Labeling with Decaying Overlap: Supplementary Material

 \section{Supplementary Material}

 \textbf{Supplement to ``Double Robust Semi-supervised Inference for the Mean: Selection Bias under MAR Labeling with Decaying Overlap''}.
-In the supplement (Sections \ref{sec:offset}-\ref{Ssec:proof}), we present additional results and discussions, as well as all proofs of the main theoretical results. \tco{We provide some fu\tcr{r}ther discussions on the offset based \tco{PS} model in Section \ref{sec:offset}.
-In Section \ref{sec:MCAR}, we provide additional results on the MCAR \tco{PS} model.
-We illustrate additional numerical simulation results for the \tco{adjusted} confidence intervals in Section \ref{sim:modCI}.
-The proofs of the theoretical results are included in Section \ref{Ssec:proof}.}
+In the supplement (Appendices \ref{sec:offset}-\ref{Ssec:proof}), we present additional results and discussions, as well as all proofs of the main theoretical results. \tco{We provide some fu\tcr{r}ther discussions on the offset based \tco{PS} model in Appendix \ref{sec:offset}.
+In Appendix \ref{sec:MCAR}, we provide additional results on the MCAR \tco{PS} model.
+We illustrate additional numerical simulation results for the \tco{adjusted} confidence intervals in Appendix \ref{sim:modCI}.
+The proofs of the theoretical results are included in Appendix \ref{Ssec:proof}.}